packetcoders/net-schema/README.md

   --help                    Show this message and exit.
 ```

-> Note:
+> [!TIP]
-> Net Schema also provides an additional option to check for the presense of duplicate keys within your YAML or JSON data.
+> Net Schema also provides an additional option to check for the presense of duplicate keys within your YAML or JSON data via the `--check-dup-keys` option.

 ## Custom Validators